Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.findadd(type, what[, ...])

-    Finds songs in the db that are exactly *WHAT* and adds them to current playlist.
+    Returns songs in the db that are exactly *WHAT* and adds them to current playlist.
 Parameters have the same meaning as for find.

 .. function:: MPDClient.list(type[, filtertype, filterwhat, ..., "group", grouptype, ...])

-    Lists unique tags values of the specified type. *TYPE* can be any tag supported by MPD or *file*.
+    Returns a list of unique tag values of the specified type.
+    *TYPE* can be any tag supported by MPD or *file*.

     Additional arguments may specify a filter like the one in the find command.